PatrickMall/ofn-UserGuide/basic-features/reports.md

 This report lists each customer who placed an order and shows each item ordered by the customer, including the quantities of each item.
 It’s useful for shops who pack orders customer by customer.

 **Pack by supplier**

 This report lists each supplier and their products.
 Next to each product is the name of the customers who ordered the product, and the quantity they ordered.
 The report is useful for shops who pack orders according to supplier.

+**Pack by product**

+This report lists each indiviual product ordered and the quantity ordered as well as the customers who have ordered them.
+The report is useful for shops who pack orders according to products.

 ## Sales Tax